 What it costs

-Disposing of most waste is absolutely free.
-However, if you are disposing of asbestos, plasterboard, soil/rubble or tyres, there is a charge to pay.
-Check the cost here.
+Disposing of most household waste is absolutely free.
+However, if you are disposing of DIY and construction waste such as asbestos, plasterboard, soil/rubble or tyres, there is a charge to pay.
+This is to cover the disposal costs.

 It’s illegal to deposit trade waste at a household waste recycling centre, but you can use our specialist recycling and waste management services for businesses.
 These include:

 - Confidential waste disposal